 - Check out: 10am

-A delightful 18th Century cottage, set in the charming hamlet of Trevelmond on the southern fringes of Bodmin Moor, which is perfect for access to the moors as well as offering a great base from which to explore Cornwall.
-Thatch View Cottage feels both homely and welcoming.
-The thick stone walls and exposed beams provide plenty of charming character whilst the modern furnishings and amenities will ensure a most comfortable stay.
+Set in a peaceful location, on the southern fringes of Bodmin Moor, Thatch View Cottage is a delightful 18th Century cottage which provides a great base from which to explore Cornwall.
+The thick stone walls and beautiful exposed beams offer plenty of charming character whilst the modern furnishings and amenities will ensure a most comfortable stay.
 The stunning inglenook fireplace, with its cosy wood-burning stove, presents a striking feature in the living room and the well-equipped kitchen/dining room with its welcoming and warming Rayburn range, is a great place for family meals and evenings spent relaxing together.
 Upstairs are three well-appointed and cosy bedrooms and a modern bathroom making this an ideal cottage for a small family or friends wanting some quality time together.

 Although tucked away off the beaten track, this tranquil hamlet is easily accessible both from the A38 route into Cornwall from Plymouth and the main A30 from Bodmin.
 The seaside town of Looe can be reached within 20 minutes by car.
 Both the picturesque, estuary town of Fowey and the delights of The Eden Project are but a 30-minute drive.
 Beautiful walks abound in the vicinity and if you’re a keen cyclist then be sure to pay a visit to Cardinham Woods where some great cycle trails await you.
 Golitha Falls is well worth a visit as the water cascades through a steep-sided gorge on the upper reaches of the River Fowey and is absolutely spectacular.